-.
-If the feet remain totally flat during the drive of the legs, the drive is not hard or long enough—the heels will rise at least slightly if the leg drive is adequate.
-Each rep of multiple-rep sets should begin from a dead stop to ensure proper positioning and balance, and to train the elasticity and timing of the dip and drive fully.
+If the knees rebend at all after the initial dip and drive, the lift is no longer a push press, but a push jerk.
+If the feet remain totally flat during the drive of the legs, the drive is not hard or long enough—the heels will rise at least slightly even with the heaviest weights if the leg drive is adequate.
+Each rep of multiple-rep sets should begin from a dead stop and the full jerk rack position.

 Sets of 1-6 reps can be used depending on the timing and the specific need.
 4-6 reps will help more with hypertrophy and some strength; 3-5 reps will be generally the most effective for strength work and some hypertrophy; 1-2 reps will usually be used for testing maximum lifts but will also improve strength.